Pieter d'Hont

 Pieter D'Hont (24 April 1917 – 12 June 1997) was a Dutch sculptor.

 He studied at the Rijksakademie in Amsterdam.
-D'Hont designed the statue of the Edison Award.
-Most of his works are located in Utrecht, Netherlands.
+D'Hont designed the statue of the Edison Award for music, named for Thomas Alva Edison, who invented the phonograph.
+Most of his works are located in Utrecht, Netherlands, including the first statue of Anne Frank.
+One of his pieces, 'Awakening' can be found in the grounds of Tilburg University.